The sections below highlight the features and capabilities of the Google Cloud Video Intelligence API.

 - A list of frame annotations where an entity is detected.

-For example, a video of a train at a crossing may produce labels such as "train", "transportation", "railroad crossing", and so on.
-Each label will also include a time segment containing a time offset (timestamp) for each label that indicates the duration from the beginning of the video.
-The annotation also contains additional entity information including an entity id that you can use to find more information about the entity in the Google Knowledge Graph Search API.
+For example, for a video of a train at a crossing, the Video Intelligence API returns labels such as "train", "transportation", "railroad crossing", and so on.
+Each label includes a time segment with the time offset (timestamp) for the entity's appearance from the beginning of the video.
+Each annotation also contains additional information including an entity id that you can use to find more information about the entity in the Google Knowledge Graph Search API.

 Shot change detection

-A SHOT_CHANGE_DETECTION request annotates a video with video segments that are selected based on content transition.
+Shot change detection annotates a video with video segments that are selected based on content transition (scenes) as opposed to the individual frames.
 For example, a golf video following two players across the golf course with some panning to the woods for background may produce two shots: "players" and "woods," giving the developer access to the most relevant video segments showing the players for highlights.

 Explicit content detection

-An EXPLICIT_CONTENT_DETECTION request annotates a video with explicit content annotations (tags) for entities that are detected in the video or video segments provided.
-The response returns video frame information for where the explicit content is detected.
+Explicit content detection annotates a video with explicit content annotations (tags) for entities that are detected in the video or video segments provided.
+The response returns a video frame timestamp where the explicit content is detected.